Automatic imaging of PC and IPC drives and straightforward restoration

 Automatic imaging and preventative maintenance

-Once your imaging jobs have been set up, they can be left to run automatically.
-But the AUVESY Image Service doesn't stop there.
-It continually double-checks that the images being created are usable, and that they will be available and quickly restorable if needed.
-A lot of information is gathered.
 As Jochen Lang, Project Manager at AUVESY, puts it: "There's a big bonus that comes with the Image Service.
 Besides images, you also get a lot of other useful data about the PCs you are imaging.
 It'll tell you things like the remaining disk capacity, and it'll detect bad sectors.
 And more.
 This is a great source of information for preventative maintenance.
 You can set versiondog to send warnings to maintenance personnel the moment issues are found.
 If there are bad sectors on a disk that's being automatically imaged, for example, you need to know that at the point of imaging and not find out later when you try to restore the image.
 But more than that, it's a useful extra benefit to have this kind of information for general maintenance."

 AUVESY Image Service is licensed per job in versiondog.